Our no risk guarantee

 Throughout this site you will see the term ‘personal injury’ used quite a lot to describe different circumstances or in relation to accident claims being made.
 But, what is a ‘personal injury’, what is the UK law definition of a personal injury and is there a personal injury claims time limit?

 When you see sites such as ours use phrases such as personal injury or personal injury law, we are using these are terms to describe an injury (or an illness) which was caused by a third party, often through negligence.
 A common example of an injury may be whiplash caused by a wreckless driver colliding with your vehicle.

 Personal injury law simply refers to laws and pieces of legislation which relate to conferring responsibility or liability on a person who caused an accident.
 For example, different pieces of health and safety legislation require employers to keep those working for them safe.

 If you have been affected by and hurt in an accident which was not your fault our team of UK Lawyers could help you claim compensation.
 Don’t worry if you are not sure if your circumstances fit into a personal injury claim, contact our team to see if you are eligible.

 Have you been injured in a road accident, traffic accident or car accident either in the UK or whilst abroad?
 If you were injured as a result, such as suffering whiplash, and could show that another person caused the accident, the team at UK Law could help you to claim compensation.

 It is not just those driving a vehicle or riding a motorbike or bicycle who could claim for injuries caused by traffic accidents.
 Passengers in a private vehicle or on public transport, pedestrians crossing the road and even innocent bystanders on the pavement could all be caught up in a road accident.
 Being involved in a car accident or other vehicle accident could cause you anything from quite minor through to very serious forms of injury.

-Our friendly team of UK Lawyers and solicitors are on hand to discuss your case.
+Our friendly panel of Lawyers and solicitors are on hand to discuss your case.

 Accident At Work Claims